magento/devdocs/guides/v2.3/magento-functional-testing-framework/2.3/configuration.md

 ### MAGENTO_CLI_COMMAND_PATH

 Path to the Magento CLI command entry point.

+Default: `dev/tests/acceptance/utils/command.php`.
+It points to `MAGENTO_BASE_URL` + `dev/tests/acceptance/utils/command.php`

-Modify the default value if not using standard Magento installation.
+Modify the default value:

+- for non-default Magento installation
+- when use a subdirectory in the `MAGENTO_BASE_URL`

 Use: optional.
 Example: `dev/tests/acceptance/utils/command.php`